MatthewKelly12/Django_Rest_Tutorial/README.md

 		def __str__(self):
 			return self.name

-### 9. Create A Serializer For Your Model
+### Create A Serializer For Your Model
-First we need to make serializer file.
+First we need to make serializers file.
 From your command line cd into the dogs directory.

 	cd dogs

-Create the serializer file.
+Create the serializers file.

-	touch serializer.py
+	touch serializers.py

 Now we need to import serializers, our model, and create a class serlializer from our model.
 In your text editor,copy the following code to your dog/serializer.py file.